-- Payments for qualified higher education expenses; - Payments up to \$10,000 used in a qualified first-time home purchase; and - Payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).
+- · Payments for qualified higher education expenses; - Payments up to \$10,000 used in a qualified first-time home purchase; - Payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status); and - Payments of net income attributable to an excess IRA contribution made in a calendar year where such amounts are distributed by tax return deadline for the year (including extensions) and no deduction is allowed for the excess contribution.

-Will I owe state income taxes?
+Will I owe State income taxes?

-This notice does not describe any state or local income tax rules (including withholding rules).
+This notice does not describe any State or local income tax rules (including withholding rules).